aecsocket/wordbase/README.md

 - performing lookups
 - connecting to texthooker servers

 The engine is a library, not a binary - it is intended to be packaged inside of an app.
-This is because the engine cannot perform all of the functions by itself.
-Some functions like spawning a popup dictionary are platform-dependent, and the engine asks the app to perform this function for it.
-The app may also choose to not support some functions (i.e. on a mobile platform, you can't spawn a popup on top of the currently active app).
+This is because the engine only implements the platform-agnostic logic, and cannot perform platform-dependent actions like spawning a popup dictionary.
+The app may also choose to not support some functions (i.e. on a mobile platform, you may not be able to spawn a popup on top of the currently active app).

 The engine also does not handle allowing clients to communicate with the engine, and leaves this up to the app through a server (via e.g. a WebSocket server, DBus, or some other form of IPC).

-### 📦 `wordbase-desktop`
+### ⚙️ `wordbase-desktop`

 This is a GTK/Adwaita app which runs on the desktop, and runs `wordbase-engine` plus exposes ways for clients to talk to the engine via a WebSocket server and DBus.
-This app targets the Linux GNOME desktop as its top priority, and aims to follow modern Linux desktop app standards, including using Wayland and being compatible with Flatpak sandboxing.
+This app targets the Linux GNOME desktop as the first-class target, and aims to follow modern Linux desktop app standards, including using Wayland and being compatible with Flatpak sandboxing.
 However, it also aims to be as cross-platform as possible (though not necessarily as native as possible on other platforms).
 This implements the logic for:
 - running and persisting an engine instance
+- rendering dictionary contents, and allowing users to search all dictionaries
 - showing a user-friendly GUI to manage the engine
 - allowing importing dictionary files via XDG desktop portals
 - providing the DBus service over the app's known name
 - running a WebSocket server (requires extra Flatpak permissions)

-### 📦 `wordbase-mobile`
+### ⚙️ `wordbase-mobile`

 TODO: could we make a mobile app?
 Have it use accessibility APIs to render on top of other app content, and show a popup?